 Another option is to create your own customized notifications.
 Say you want a message in Slack when your appointments are coming up—but only if they aren't your routine team meetings.
 Or perhaps you'd like all of your notifications in an Evernote note to review at once.
 App automation tool Zapier can help.

 With 500+ app integrations, Zapier connects to your favorite apps and can watch for notifications, new mentions, upcoming appointments, overdue tasks, and much more.
 It can then send you email, SMS, chat, or push notifications with exactly the info you want—or log the notifications so you can review them together.

-Here are some pre-made integrations to get started—or find your favorite apps on the Zapbook and build your own customized notifications.
+Here are some pre-made integrations to get started—or find your favorite apps in the app directory and build your own customized notifications.